Digital Implant Impressions with Alternative Scanbodies

-You may have already seen or used the CEREC® scanbodies like this one and it's important to note that these can only be used for making a CEREC® milled custom abutment.
+You may have already seen or used CEREC® scanbodies like this one.
+If you have – or are planning to –it's important to note that these tools can only be used for making a CEREC® milled custom abutment.

-To use the CEREC® scanbody you just need to set up your order as an implant case, choose the correct scanbody in the software and complete the design and milling process.
+To use a CEREC® scanbody, all you need to do is set up your order as an implant case.
+From there, choose the correct scanbody in the software and then move on to completing the design and milling process.

-In order to use this or any other non-CEREC® scanbody you'll need to set up and treat the CEREC® order like a regular crown case, as if the scan body was actually a tooth prep.
+In order to use any non-CEREC® scanbody, you'll need to set up and treat each CEREC® order like a routine crown case.
+As in if the scanbody was a tooth prep.

-The lab can then design the abutment and send it to the manufacturer.
-This also enables the lab to print a model with an analog in place.
+At that point once the scanning is complete, you then send the file to our lab through CEREC® connect.
+Our lab can then design the abutment and send it to the appropriate manufacturer.
+This alternative process also enables our lab to print a model with an analog in place.